nsswitch.conf - configuration file for the name service switch

 For the TRYAGAIN status, the action syntax is:

 <action> ::= "return" | "continue" | "forever" | <n> <n> ::= 0...MAX_INT

 Each property is a single valued string.
 The <source> names are case-sensitive, but <action> and <status> names are case-insensitive.

 If a database entry or default is absent, the system defaults to "files" in all situations.
-Additionally if the name service cache service (svc:/system/name-service-cache) is not enabled, all attempts to access remote file services can be ignored.
+Additionally if the name service cache service (svc:/system/name-service/cache) is not enabled, all attempts to access remote file services may fail or return incomplete results.